-HMICS provides independent scrutiny of both Police Scotland and the SPA to ensure they deliver services that are high quality, continually improving, effective and responsive to local needs. the Local Police and Fire Scrutiny Committee.

-It has the remit of considering matters relating to the police service including the Council's involvement with the Scottish Police Authority and Police Scotland, and arrangements for local policing.
+HMICS provides independent scrutiny of both Police Scotland and the SPA to ensure they deliver services that are high quality, continually improving, effective and responsive to local needs.
+It has the remit of considering matters relating to the police service, including the Council's involvement with the Scottish Police Authority and Police Scotland, and arrangements for local policing.
 This includes the Council's contribution to the development and implementation of the Local Policing Plan.